dvidelabs/flatcc/doc/builder.md

 and a type field.
 This struct is given to the create argument, and above it is zero initialized meaning default None.

-Unions can be created with member specific `start/end/create` calls.
+Unions can be created with value specific `start/end/create` calls.
 The add call is not specialized since it takes a union reference: